 - A. Examples of Changed Circumstances that Trigger Action of the SG. - 1.
-Measure 1: Examples of a Material Change in Circumstances include, but are not limited to: the CWCB's appropriation of an ISF that is not consistent with the SG's recommendation to the CWCB;

-- 2. Measure 2: Examples of a Material Change in Circumstances include, but are not limited to, a change in the operating procedures by which previously stored water is released from Green Mountain Reservoir under the 1984 Operating Policy and the terms of the Orchard Mesa Check Decree, Case No. 91CW247, Water Division 5. - 3.
+Measure 1: Examples of a Material Change in Circumstances include, but are not limited to: the CWCB's appropriation of an ISF that is not consistent with the SG's recommendation to the CWCB; a significant new water right appropriation upstream of or within the subject stream reaches that is senior to the CWCB's anticipated ISF(s); the CWCB's determination to abandon its instream flow water right or to allow the inundation of part of the instream flow right; or an administrative or judicial reduction of the instream flow right. - 2.
+Measure 2: Examples of a Material Change in Circumstances include, but are not limited to, a change in the operating procedures by which previously stored water is released from Green Mountain Reservoir under the 1984 Operating Policy and the terms of the Orchard Mesa Check Decree, Case No. 91CW247, Water Division 5. - 3.
 Measure 3: Examples of a Material Change in Circumstances include, but are not limited to, a reduction, elimination, or other significant change from historical practice in the operation of the administrative call of the Shoshone Power Right, except for (1) the changes from historical practice expressly set forth in the Agreement Concerning Reduction of Shoshone Call between Xcel Energy and the Denver Water Board, which has a term from January 1, 2007 to February 28, 2032 (2007 Shoshone Agreement); and (2) any longer period of relaxation pursuant to paragraph 5 of the 2007 Shoshone Agreement agreed to between the Denver Water Board and the Colorado River Water Conservation District.
 Other examples of a Material Change in Circumstance would be an abandonment, material reduction, or material change in the manner of operation of the Cameo group of water rights. - 4.
 Measure 4: As discussed above, the SG expects a non-material change in the methods by which water will be delivered to the endangered fish in the 15-Mile Reach.
-Examples of a Material Change in Circumstances related to implementation of Measure 4 include, but are not limited to: (A) the currently-proposed 5,412.5 acre-feet of Granby Reservoir releases are no longer provided; (B) the first enlargement of Wolford Mountain Reservoir (decreed in Case No. 95CW281, Water Division No. 5, is no longer available for release for delivery to the 15-Mile Reach for endangered fish species purposes; or (C) the mechanism for the release of Historic Users Pool "Surplus" water as provided in the Orchard Mesa Check Decree, Case No. 91CW247, Water Division 5 is no longer available.
+Examples of a Material Change in Circumstances related to implementation of Measure 4 include, but are not limited to: (A) the currently-proposed 5,412.5 acre-feet of Granby Reservoir releases are no longer provided; (B) the first enlargement of Wolford Mountain Reservoir (decreed in

+Case No. 95CW281, Water Division No. 5, is no longer available for release for delivery to the 15-Mile Reach for endangered fish species purposes; or (C) the mechanism for the release of Historic Users Pool "Surplus" water as provided in the Orchard Mesa Check Decree, Case No. 91CW247, Water Division 5 is no longer available.